How to generate value with data monetization in telecom

 - Increasing smart infrastructure resource allocation through predictive demand modeling

-Key ways data analytics enables monetization:
+Key ways data analytics supports monetization:

 - Customer micro-segmentation and targeting.
 Sophisticated clustering algorithms (such as k-means, DBSCAN) process behavioral, demographic, and location data to discover high-value cohorts.
 Direct monetization improvements include next-best-action or targeted marketing, up-selling with personalized bundles, or retail and media partnerships for audience extension monetization.